presleyschumacher/streaming-04-multiple-consumers/README.md

 Will it terminate on its own?
 How do you know?

+_The task does not terminate on its own.
+If you want to terminate, you need to use CTL + C. If you terminate a worker while it was processing a message, RabbitMQ will requeue the message and deliever the message to another consumer as long as there are other consumers online.

 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.